intro-to-data-science-24-workshop/03-Dates-and-times-with-lubridate-Bhattacharyya-Gazzaneo/README.md

 ### Session contents

-This session will introduce you to the modern data wrangling workflow with R and dplyr.
-Data wrangling is one of the core steps in the data science workflow. dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges, including the manipulation of datasets and variables.
+This session will introduce you to the modern approach to handling dates and times in R using the lubridate package.
+Working with dates and times is a critical component in many data analysis workflows, and lubridate simplifies this process by providing a consistent set of functions for parsing, manipulating, and performing arithmetic on date-time data.
+The package offers a grammar specifically designed for date and time handling, making it easier to parse complex dates, extract specific time components, and perform operations like adding durations, creating intervals, and adjusting for time zones.

 ### Main learning objectives

-The goals of this session are to (1) equip you with conceptual knowledge about the dplyr package and data wrangling workflow, (2) show you the three key verbs of the pacakge, and (3) provide you with practice material as well as some further readings.
+The goals of this session are to (1) equip you with conceptual knowledge about the lubridate package and handling dates/times data, (2) show you the key verbs of the package, and (3) provide you with practice material as well as some further readings.

 ## Tutorial